Wrinkle creams can improve the look of your skin in several ways

 We found Paula'sChoice.com to be a top reference in our search for the best wrinkle creams.
 Site owner and beauty products expert Paula Begoun and her staff review virtually every beauty product on the market, in the BeautyPedia section.
 Hands on testing is not done, but reviews are updated frequently and the ingredients and the manufacturers claims are scrutinized and evaluated based upon the consensus of experts in the beauty field and scientific community.
 We also consulted the beauty product awards and roundups from sources such as Allure.com and TotalBeauty.com, because they study beauty and they know what works for their customers and readers.

 Beauty product retail sites like Ulta.com, MakeupAlley.com and Sephora.com are invaluable in gauging real-world results from these wrinkle creams.
 Users posting on those sites tend to be very knowledgeable about beauty products, including specific ingredients and how they work, and their input is sharp and focused.
-Because so many of our "Best" products are available at drugstores, feedback from customers at places like Amazon.com and Drugstore.com often offer a look at how first-time users of some of these products react to their performance and price.
+Because so many of our top choices are available at drugstores and large retailers, feedback from customers at places like Amazon.com and Drugstore.com often offer a look at how more typical users of some of these products react to their performance and price.

-There are few anti-aging creams that get the kind of praise that Olay Regenerist Daily Regenerating Serum - Fragrance Free Moisturizer (*Est. $20 for 1.7 oz.) does.
-It gets a "Best" rating from Paula Begoun at PaulasChoice.com because of its "broad complement of beneficial ingredients for all skin types."
+There are few anti-aging creams that get the kind of praise that Olay Regenerist Daily Regenerating Serum (Est. $15 for 1.7 oz.) does.
+It gets a perfect 5-star rating from Paula Begoun at PaulasChoice.com because of its "broad complement of beneficial ingredients for all skin types."
 It's won several beauty awards and on user-review sites, it is one of the highest-rated by serums aimed at wrinkles that we found.

 Users say Olay Regenerist makes their skin look and feels hydrated, and, over time, they can see improvements in firmness, smoothness, and overall skin tone.
 It glides on skin and covers very well without having to use a lot, and is reported as feeling "lightweight and silky."
 While it's primary purpose is as a night cream, since it lacks SPF, many users say they use it daily, layering it under a moisturizer that contains sunscreen and, often, under makeup as well.
 It's so light that it does not seem as if it's adding bulk or layers, they say.
 Begoun says, "It has an elegant texture that makes skin feel silky; yet with a powder-like finish."

-Estee Lauder Perfectionist CP+R Wrinkle Lifting Serum (Est. $90 for 1.7oz) is another anti-wrinkle serum that gets raves from experts and users, but it is so much more expensive than Olay Regenerist that it stays out of our top spot.
+Estee Lauder Perfectionist CP+R Wrinkle Lifting Serum (Est. $90 for 1.7oz) is another anti-wrinkle serum that gets raves from experts and users, but its much higher price tab keeps it out of our top spot.
 Begoun calls it, "...a formidable, ultra-silky serum to consider in the battle against signs of aging."
 It's loaded with ingredients that will repair and improve the look and feel of your skin.
 Many users say they have used it for years and that they have seen their lines and wrinkles improve, and quite a few say they often get comments on their beautifully smooth skin.
 Many who have spot-specific wrinkles -- such as crow's feet, nose crinkles or smile lines -- say they've seen a noticeable improvement over time.
 Even immediately, some say, they notice softer, more hydrated skin, although Begoun says this is not a good choice for dry skin as it's not as emollient as some.

 Elsewhere in this report: